c3lang/c3-web/src/content/docs/Language Common/contracts.md

 }
 ```

-Circumventing "pure" annotations will cause the compiler optimize under the assumption
+Circumventing "pure" annotations will cause the compiler to optimize under the assumption
 that globals are not affected, even if this isn't true.